 Recovery is hard work, and if you’re considering joining a sober living community it’s important to think about all options.
-Carefully weighing your options and making the choice that’s right for your unique needs is essential for getting the most out of your experience.
+Carefully weighing your options and making the choice that’s right for your unique needs is essential to the process.

-Whether to choose co-ed or gender-specific sober living is a common consideration, and it’s an important one.
+Whether to choose coed or gender-specific sober living is a common consideration and it’s an important one.
 Spending time in a sober living home makes the transition from intensive treatment to regular life more successful and improves the outcome of treatment.
 With all facets of addiction recovery, picking the right option is key to long-term success.
 Let’s take a look at some of the differences and benefits of both coed sober living and gender-specific sober living.

-The Substance Abuse and Mental Health Services Administration stresses that women and men have different needs in treatment and recovery.2 Women generally value trust and warmth in a therapeutic relationship, while men prefer a less personal and more utilitarian approach to solving problems.
+The Substance Abuse and Mental Health Services Administration stresses that women and men have different needs in treatment and recovery.
+Women generally value trust and warmth in a therapeutic relationship.
+On the other hand. men prefer a less personal and more utilitarian approach to solving problems.
 Women have more issues with anxiety and depression, while men have more issues with anger and control.
-Despite these fundamental differences, co-ed sober living programs can be beneficial.
+Despite these fundamental differences, coed sober living programs can be beneficial.

 - The opportunity to practice social skills with both men and women.